Adding anchor links in WordPress is a simple yet powerful way to improve your site’s navigation.

-In this guide, we will show you how to easily add anchor links in WordPress.
+In this guide, we’ll show you step-by-step methods for easily adding anchor links in WordPress.

 What Is an Anchor Link?

-Another use of anchor links is to create bookmark links on your WordPress site.
+Another way you can use anchor links is to create bookmark links on your WordPress site.
 This allows you to share the bookmark link on social media or email newsletters so that when the page loads, your users immediately jump to the section you want them to see.

 Why and When Should You Use Anchor Links?

-An average user spends less than a few seconds before deciding if they want to stay or leave your WordPress website.
+An average user spends less than a few seconds before deciding if they want to stay or leave your site.
 You have just those few seconds to convince users to stay.

 The best way to do that is to help them quickly see the information they’re looking for.